Earth Notes: On Building a New Efficient Home in (the South of) EnglandUpdated 2019-04-17 15:09 GMT

 Hot water tanks have been with us for a long time, but though water's heat capacity is good, we can do better.
 It is also much harder to retain heat in a hot water tank than appearances suggest.
 Typical standards only deal with retaining heat for relatively few hours.
 In a world powered by intermittents, a much better rule of thumb is a few days' storage.

 Sunamp heat batteries, for example, store heat in phase-change materials far more densely than water can manage.
-They are insulated with vacuum panels so heat leaks out far more slowly than for a water tank.
+They are insulated with vacuum panels so heat leaks out far more slowly than from a water tank.

 Warehome: Grand Designs 2017/10/26 featured Passivhaus, including my favourite Sunamp heat storage, and coming soon is a link to Sunamp's blog ("Grand Designs: Energy from just 6 lightbulbs heats this Self build London home")...

 See The House at Mill Orchard.
 How to build an efficient livable home from scratch.
 From getting planning permission to moving in.
 This house has a Sunamp too.
-It replaced a far larger water tank which leaked enough heat to make the adjacent room uncomfortably warm.
+It replaced a far larger water tank.
+The tank leaked enough heat to make the adjacent room uncomfortably warm.
 The new Sunamp has no such issues.

 Also see this 2017 build in the Passive House Database.